Tuesday 25th February 2020 at Leeds Playhouse (Courtyard).

 It’s a similar story with McArthur’s fabulous transformations.
 Mrs Bennet, mother of the burden that is so many unwed daughters, is a treasure of a character and what McArthur does is simply raise the stakes.
 By basking wholeheartedly in the merciless melodrama of this mother and adding a generous dose of surprising near/full expletives in a winning boom, she has us in stitches in no time.

-Then with a swish of a quick change we meet Darcy – the first and only Darcy to convince me there are some saving graces to the character.
+With a swish of a quick change we meet McArthur’s Darcy – the first and only Darcy to convince me there are some saving graces to the character.
 What’s so impressive about this rendition is that it’s such a sharply drawn combination of a top notch comic caricature of the entitled male and a sincere take on Austen’s intense original, with those all important key scenes played beautifully straight.
 He’s brooding heartthrob Darcy but he’s also a gleeful mockery of the character and all he stands for.
 Brilliant stuff.

 Christina Gordon offers one of the most faithfully Austen characterisations in the shape of delicate, romantic Jane… though naturally she too gets her time in the limelight of modernisation as she drinks away disappointment and bawls into a mic in a brilliant moment of cathartic song (actually, it’s Gordon who gets the best musical set-ups, particularly in all her Etta James glory).
 And in her Lady Catherine de Burgh role Gordon takes an altogether different form and proves herself capable of both the Honey and the Trunchbull of the piece.

 Those fantastic central performances are flanked by Tori Burgess and Felixe Forde.
-Burgess flips brilliantly between the teen-rifically self-centred Lydia and the tragi-comic young Mary.
+The hilarious Burgess flips brilliantly between the teen-rifically self-centred Lydia and the tragi-comic young Mary.
 With drab dresses and specs assisting, Burgess brings it home and leaves us helplessly chuckling away as poor Mary faces her many challenges.
 Forde in turn offers us a Kitty who bears the burden of an overzealous sister so very well, a smug George Wickham you’d quite like to see get his comeuppance in slow motion and a thoroughly insufferable Mr Collins, complete with a constant tick of blathering on.

 Perhaps most impressive of all is that this sort-of-P&P is as rich visually as it is in the writing which explores shades of meaning so well.
 Anything goes if it’s in the name of good times and laughs but a surprising source of brilliance for something so funny is also the sincerity we meet.
 There are key scenes which swiftly become moving and meaningful, making this a production which goes far beyond the one dimensional comic adaptation approach which seeks laughs at all times and at all costs.

-And finally, this is also a production which excels particularly when the scenes are pushed beyond the point where many would call it a day.
+And finally, this production excels when the scenes are pushed beyond the point where many would call it a day.
 When your face is starting to hurt from the hilarity of watching Bingley in flirtation mode or Mr Bennet’s inspired cameos, you’re expecting relief and removal to a new scene but Brotherston bravely doubles down.
 The same goes for the more sincere moments – we sit expecting the Darcy/ Elizabeth tension to break and we’re denied.
 We’re forced to feel the gravity of poor Charlotte’s choice before we’re allowed to get back to the laughs.
 Whether comic or high drama or both, it’s that pushing to the limits of expectations which serves the whole kit and caboodle so well.